 Section 1.02 This Plan of Service is authorized and SMLC is established under the terms and provisions of P. A. 89 of 1977, as

 amended, commonly known as the “State Aid to Public Libraries Act.”

 Article II.
 Membership

 Section 2.02 Libraries not meeting qualifications under P. A. 89 of 1977 – including school, academic and special libraries – shall be considered for associate membership.
-Associate members shall assume all duties, obligations and privileges as public library
+Associate members may attend and participate in advisory council meetings and receive

 Section 2.04 As a condition of membership, all public libraries shall conform to personnel certification and funding requirements as required by P. A. 89 of 1977.